Tuition Scholarship Information

-Students that are working as research assistants or graduate assistants for at least 1 full summer session will receive a tuition scholarship for the out-of-state portion of tuition for both summer sessions.
+Students that are working as research assistants or graduate assistants for summer session will receive a tuition scholarship for the out-of-state portion of tuition for both summer sessions.
 Full time assistantships (20 hrs per week) will receive a tuition scholarship covering their full out of state tuition, and half time assistantships (10 hrs per week) will receive a tuition scholarship covering half their out of state tuition.
 In-state tuition scholarships are not available during the summer for research and graduate assistantships.

 Fellows, please refer to your award letter for information regarding whether or not summer tuition is included.
 Teaching assistants, please refer to your department, as the departments handle the summer teaching assistantships.